The Chilterns, a windmill & Bryant's Bottom

 - Turn left along the High Street.
 In 75 metres you pass the Café Twit on your right-hand side, the suggested tea stop.
 Coming out of the café, turn right to continue along the High Street, passing the Old Red Lion on your left (now a delicatessen), then the White Lion on your right (now a wine bar).
 Continue up the High Street, passing the Cross Keys pub on your left, the tea stop for those wanting a stronger drink.

-- Some 350 metres along the High Street (from the closed down George Inn) you come to Costa Coffee on your left-hand side at the junction of the High Street with Station Approach.
+- Some 350 metres along the High Street (from the closed down George Inn) you come to Costa Coffee then Matildas on your left-hand side at the junction of the High Street with Station Approach.
 Turn left into Station Approach, uphill, to reach Great Missenden Station on your left in 80 metres.
 Just before the station on your left-hand side is a Co-operative Convenience store.